bradenc1006/Solo-Final-Project-DS3850---Braden-Clark/README.md

 6. Start using the app
 Once the window opens, you’ll see three tabs:

-Clients -

-Add new clients

-View all clients

-Their hourly rates and contact info
+Clients - Add new clients, View all clients, Their hourly rates and contact info

-Sessions -

-Log work sessions

-Filter sessions by client

-Delete sessions

-View calculated earnings per session
+Sessions - Log work sessions, Filter sessions by client, Delete sessions, View calculated earnings per session

-Pay Summary & Invoices -

-Generate a Pandas/NumPy summary

-Export the summary to CSV

-Create a plain‑text invoice for any client
+Pay Summary & Invoices - Generate a Pandas/NumPy summary, Export the summary to CSV, Create a plain‑text invoice for any client

 Everything you enter is saved instantly to the database.